SESYNC-ci/basic-git-lesson/slides/config.md

 installed to make it easy for you to work with git-versioned Python code in Jupyter.
 {:.notes}

-Login to your RStudio Server account and upload `handouts.zip`.
+In RStudio, open the `handouts` directory that you unzipped from this lesson's `handouts.zip` file.
 (If you are participating in the Summer Institute, instead login to RStudio on [lab.sesync.org](https://lab.sesync.org), and `handouts.zip` will already be uploaded for you.)
 Click on `handouts/handouts.Rproj` to open the directory as a project.

 RStudio provides a GUI (a point-and-click interface) to the core tools provided by git.
 Every folder that contains a "*.Rproj" file is an RStudio project (simply a collection of files